reform-digital/webflow-devkit/README.md

 <script>
 window.npmPath = "@reform-digital/sample-project@1.0.0"; // Update this once you have shipped to npm.
 window.devMode = true; // Change to false in production
-window.classViewer = true; // Helper to display classes and ids in DevMode window.localPort = 3000; // Also change in bin/localport.js in VS Code
+window.localPort = 3000; // Also change in bin/localport.js in VS Code
 </script>
 ```